 What happens after drug detox?

 Once your drug detox programme has concluded, your programme will continue in the form of various counselling and therapy sessions.
 Psychotherapy is carried out by a qualified psychiatrist or psychologist in the form of group therapy and individual therapy.
 This stage of rehabilitation is designed to help you build powerful coping strategies to avoid relapsing once you leave.

 Contact Rehab 4 Addiction

-If you are ready to enter residential treatment for drug detoxification then call Rehab 4 Addiction today.
-Drug addiction treatment could save your life and the cost of the treatment is usually miniscule in comparison to the cost associated with the continuation of addiction.
+If you are ready to enter residential treatment for drug detox then call Rehab 4 Addiction today.
+Drug addiction treatment could save your life and the cost of the treatment is usually minuscule in comparison to the cost associated with the continuation of addiction.
 Call today on 0800 140 4690 or complete the enquiry form.

 - Aftercare: What happens after drug rehab

 - Learn more about drug addiction